 Some weed preventers also come with a fertilizer for plants, so you get both benefits.

 A fertilized lawn has fewer weeds since a healthy lawn is dense and leaves little space for unwanted plants to grow.
 Therefore, both fertilizing your lawn and spreading a weed preventer help control weeds.
-There are some products available that combine lawn fertilizers with weed control, such as Scott's Turf Builder with Weed Control.
+Some products are available that combine lawn fertilizers with weed control, such as Scott's Turf Builder with Weed Control.

 A chemical can help prevent weeds from growing for only a few months, after which they will reappear if you don't reapply the chemical.
-For longer-lasting results, you can use landscape fabric, which prevents them from growing for several years.
+You can use landscape fabric for longer-lasting results, which prevents them from growing for several years.
 Landscape fabric blocks the sun from the covered area, preventing unwanted plants from growing, although it still allows air, water, and nutrients to penetrate the soil.
-You can cut holes in this fabric to allow certain plants to live happily.
+You can cut holes in this fabric to enable certain plants to live happily.

 When laying down the landscape fabric, there are several steps you need to follow.
-The following video shows how to lay down landscape fabric around plants and it is followed by steps that describe how to completely cover an alley.
+The following video shows how to lay down landscape fabric around plants, and it is followed by steps that describe how to cover an alley completely.